Ravensden: Facilities

-The village is currently served by one pub, The Horse and Jockey, which sits at the top of Ravensden hill directly next to the Church, though previously there had been three other pubs; The Case Is Altered, on Church End, though this closed in 1995 and is now in residential use; The Blacksmiths Arms, previously The Cross, which was situated at the crossroads, and which closed in the early 2000s; and The White Lion, which was opposite the site of The Blacksmiths Arms, until the two came under the same ownership in 1941, at which time the decision was taken to close the former and transfer its licence to the latter.
+The village is currently served by one pub, The Horse and Jockey, next to the Church.
+Three other pubs have closed; The Case Is Altered, on Church End, which closed in 1995 and is now in residential use; The Blacksmiths Arms, previously The Cross, which was situated at the crossroads, and which closed in the early 2000s; and The White Lion, which was opposite the site of The Blacksmiths Arms, until the two came under the same ownership in 1941, at which time the decision was taken to close the former and transfer its licence to the latter.